 2. PEACOCK FLUTTERING CADDIS

 When the weather starts to warm and the water is about 50 degrees, you’ll see the Mother’s Day Caddis (Brachycentrus Occidentallis) start hatching.
 If you’re wondering how this fly got its name, you could probably guess it.
 The Mother’s Day Caddis hatch typically takes place in early May, around Mother’s Day.
 A great dry fly pattern for the Mother’s Day Caddis we think you should try this Spring is the Peacock Fluttering Caddis, sizes 12-18, because of its natural presentation.
 Orvis has an awesome video on How to Tie the Peacock Caddis, with some added information.

 Peacock Fluttering Caddis | Photo courtesy of orvis.com

 3. PHEASANT TAIL NYMPH

-Another great fly for catching trout is the Pheasant Tail Nymph.
+Another great fly for catching trout in Colorado is the Pheasant Tail Nymph.
 This pattern mimics various mayflies and remains relevant from February to December, so it should be considered a regular in your collection.
 With a clear resemblance to the Blue Winged Olive (Baetis Vagans), they are excellent in the Spring.
 If you don’t know how to recognize a Blue Winged Olive (BWO), their v-shaped tail, beady eyes, and curved abdomen are clear giveaways.
 Once you spot a BWO in the wild, you’ll never miss one again.
 We recommend a size 16 in the early spring, otherwise sizes 18 to 22.

 Pheasant Tail Nymph | Photo courtesy of bwofly.com

 4. ZEBRA MIDGE

 Not all currents are fast flowing in the Spring, so making sure you have a fly in your arsenal for slow currents can help you try varying creeks when the fish aren’t biting.
 The Zebra Midge has a common nymph pattern, but that’s only because it works quite well.
 If you like to tie your flies, this is one of the easiest, and if you prefer to buy them, they can be quite affordable.
 This is a year-round fly, so we always recommend carrying a handful with you.
 Sizes 16 to 26 hand so you’re well suited for any condition and fish you encounter.